V-S-Sanjana/Kotlin-Quiz-App/README.md

 # Kotlin-Quiz-App-Android-Studio
-A very simple quiz mobile app using Koltin only
+A very simple quiz mobile app using Koltin only in Android Studio